» Read more recent posts about rack columns and the latest version of ANSI MH16.1.

 - Out-of-Straight Ratio – Maximum horizontal distance (inches or millimeters) from the centerline at any point on the column to a plumb line from any other point on the column divided by the vertical distance (feet or meters) between the two points.

-As explained in ANSI MH16.1’s section 1.4.11, the higher the ratio of either distortion, the more likely the rack is to fail.
+As explained in ANSI MH16.1, the higher the ratio of either distortion, the more likely the rack is to fail.
 The specification limits the ratio for both out-of-plumb and out-of-straight loaded rack columns to 1/240.
 This equates to 0.05-inch per 1 foot of height (1.25 millimeters per 0.3-meter), or 0.5-inch per 10 feet (12.5 millimeters per 3 meters) of height.

-The limits are intended to prevent excessive bows or dogleg conditions that may exist in rack columns.
+The limits intend to prevent excessive bows or dogleg conditions that may exist in rack columns.
 For example, a column could be plumb from top to bottom, but have an excessive bow (out-of-straight) in the middle.
 Alternately, a 20-foot-tall column might be out-of-plumb 1-inch from top to bottom.
-This would be acceptable unless the entire out-of-plumb condition is solely between the floor and the 5-foot level, referred to as a dogleg (commonly caused by a fork truck impact).
+This would be acceptable unless the entire out-of-plumb condition is solely between the floor and the 5-foot level.
+Fork truck impacts commonly cause a dogleg condition.

 Other causes of out-of-plumb and out-of-straight conditions include: